ylyu1/Python-projects/README.md

-For this project, we use pandas for data exploration and data cleaning and use matplotlib for data visualizations.
+In this project, I leveraged pandas and matplotlib to reveal popularity of programming languages in recent years.